fintanr/fintanr/README.md

 ## Recent Gartner Publications

-My recent [Gartner](https://gartner.com) publications as.
+My recent [Gartner](https://gartner.com) publications are below.
 All of these are behind a paywall, but you can see a TOC for most documents.
 If you are a Gartner client please feel free to book an inquiry if you want to discuss anything here.

 * [How to Select the Right Programming Languages With Your Software Engineering Teams](https://www.gartner.com/document/4008987)
 * [Critical Capabilities for Full Life Cycle API Management](https://www.gartner.com/document/4006463) (primary author, one of a cast of many)